DSchau/dustinschau.com/content/blog/2019-01-04-seo-and-gatsby/index.md

 ---
 date: 2019-01-04
-title: "Search Engine Optimization with Gatsby"
+title: 'Search Engine Optimization with Gatsby'
 author: Dustin Schau
 featured: images/seo.jpg
-excerpt: "SEO and Gatsby: A Perfect Pairing.
-Learn how Gatsby implements SEO utilizing React Helmet and smart defaults and how you can use these tools to implement your own!"
+excerpt: 'SEO and Gatsby: A Perfect Pairing.
+Learn how Gatsby implements SEO utilizing React Helmet and smart defaults and how you can use these tools to implement your own!'
 tags:
   - gatsby
   - javascript